rushimok73/AWS-SAA-C03-Notes/README.md

 - If an object is not accessed for 30 days, it will move into Standard-IA.

 This is good for objects that are unknown their access pattern.
-We have Standard -> Standard IA -> Glacier -> Deep Glacier
+We have Standard -> Standard IA -> Glacier IA

 ### 1.4.10.
 Object Lifecycle Management